Skip to content

 2. There are three categories of such standing committees.

-1. Standing committees for which the primary responsibilities include managing the internal affairs of the Senate.
-These are (1) the Senate Executive Committee and (2) the Senate Personnel and Elections Committee.
-In keeping with the principle that internal affairs of the Senate are to be managed by the Senate members, eligibility for election to serve on these committees is based on status as an elected member of the Senate, as more fully described below.
+1. In keeping with the principle that internal affairs of the Senate are to be managed by the Senate members, eligibility for election to serve on these committees is based on status as an elected member of the Senate, as more fully described below.

-2. Standing committees for which the primary responsibilities include investigating, reviewing, or conducting hearings regarding individual case disputes among University personnel.
+2. Standing committees for which the primary responsibilities include investigating, reviewing, or conducting hearings regarding individual case disputes among university personnel.
 The Senate delegates to these committees certain responsibilities for conducting investigations, informal dispute resolutions, and hearings, as more fully described in the pertinent governing Policies.
-These are (3) the Senate Committee on Academic Freedom and Faculty Rights, and (4) the Senate Consolidated Hearing Committee.
-Membership in the Senate is not a requirement for faculty members or officers of these committees.
+These are (3) the Senate Committee on Academic Freedom and Faculty Rights (SCAFFR), and (4) the Senate Consolidated Hearing Committee (SCHC).

 1. Membership and Officers.

-6. A quorum to conduct business shall consist of a majority of the fifteen voting members representing the faculty, deans and students.
+6. A quorum to conduct business shall consist of a majority of the fifteen voting members representing the faculty, deans, and students.

 2. Report to the Senate at each regular meeting, noting matters which it has and has not placed on the agenda and the reasons and voting on each question of calendaring.

-6. Recommend to the Senate the creation of an ad hoc (special) committee to study a specific important issue, where the topic involved does not fall under the jurisdiction of an existing ad hoc or standing committee, with or without recommendations on the design and specific wording of the charge to such a committee.
+6. Recommend to the Senate the creation of an ad hoc committee to study a specific important issue, where the topic involved does not fall under the jurisdiction of an existing ad hoc or standing committee, with or without recommendations on the design and specific wording of the charge to such a committee.

-3. Regarding membership of the Senate Consolidated Hearing Committee, (i) in consultation with the administration select a slate of faculty candidates for election to the SCHC pool, drawn from a list of nominees developed by the Senate Personnel and Elections Committee, and (ii) provide consultation to the Senate President to develop a list to submit for Senate confirmation, of at least five elected SCHC pool members prepared to serve as SCHC panel chairpersons.
+3. Regarding membership of the SCHC, (i) consult with the administration and the senate president regarding the selection of a slate of faculty candidates for election to the SCHC pool, drawn from a list of nominees developed by the SPEC, and (ii) consult with the administration and senate president to develop a list to submit for Senate confirmation, of at least five elected SCHC pool members prepared to serve as SCHC panel chairs.

-5. Election of faculty members of the Background Review Committee for background checks of academic personnel (see Policy 5-130 and Rule 5-130A).
+5. Election of faculty members of the Background Review Committee for background checks of academic personnel (see Policy 5-130 and Rule R5-130A).

-3. Senate Personnel and Elections Committee.
+4. Senate Personnel and Elections Committee.

 1. Membership and Leadership.